-With the increase in the initial P concentration in the solution, the concentration of the loaded P increased, although its removal percentage gradually decreased.
-Similarly, (Song et al., 2011) reported that the removal capacity at equilibrium increased with increasing initial concentration.
-While active adsorption sites likely become saturated at higher initial concentrations (Hamdi et al., 2014), continuous removal of P from solution at high initial P concentrations might express precipitation is at play, in addition to adsorption (Massey et al., 2018; Zohar et al., 2018).
+We found that increasing the initial P concentration in the solution caused an increase in loaded P, although its removal percentage gradually decreased.
+Similarly, (Song et al., 2011) reported that the removal capacity at equilibrium increases with increasing initial concentration.
+While active adsorption sites probably become saturated at greater initial P concentrations (Hamdi et al., 2014), continuous P removal at greater initial P concentrations may result in precipitation as well as adsorption (Massey et al., 2018; Zohar et al., 2018).

 Figure 6.
-The influence of phosphorus concentrations in solution on sorption capacity over time.
+The influence of initial P concentrations in solution on sorption capacity over time.

 3.8.
-The combined effect of pH and temperature on phosphorus sorption
+Combined effect of pH and temperature on P sorption

-The experiment tested the relationship between pH and temperature on P adsorption over time (180 min) (Table 3).
-At pH 3, with the temperature increase from 10 to 30 0C, a greater amount of P was adsorbed on the Fe-DTR (11,297 and 11,585 mg P kg-1, respectively).
-The DOE model gave prediction for P adsorption in all pH and temperature combinations of the conditions tested (Fig. 7).
-In the validation experiment, we compared the model results at pH 3 and temperature of 30 0C to the experimental results (~11,450 mg P kg-1) and found similar values were obtained, indicating a reasonable prediction of the DOE for P adsorption.
+We next examined the relationship of pH and temperature to P adsorption over time (180 min) (Table 3).
+By increasing the temperature from 10 to 30 0C at pH 3, more P was adsorbed on the Fe-DTR (11,297 and 11,585 mg P kg-1, respectively).
+The DOE model predicted P adsorption for all pH and temperature combinations tested (Fig. 7).
+In the validation experiment, we compared the model results at pH 3 and 30 0C to our experimental results (~11,450 mg P kg-1).
+We found similar values, indicating a reasonable prediction of the DOE for P adsorption.

-The optimization model (Fig. 7) indicates that more adsorption from wastewater potentially occurs at high temperatures and low pH, until maximum theoretical P adsorption is obtained after 3 hours of mixing at pH 3 and temperature 40 0C, which is almost 15,700 mg P kg-1 (Fig. 7).
-The combination of these extreme conditions is not applicable in the laboratory or in the field for safety reasons, mostly increased evaporation of the hydrogenated acid from the hot solution.
-Generally, under acidic conditions, the calcium carbonate deposits and associated precipitated P, are unstable and tend to dissolve.
-As explained above, the primary adsorption at pH 3 will be onto iron oxides, which will be accelerated without competition with hydroxides and carbonates.
-On the other hand, the temperature, contributes to efficient adsorption through physical mechanisms such as lowering the viscosity of the liquid, the interactions between the particles, and the swelling of the porous structure of the sludge (Muisa et al., 2020).
+Our DOE optimization model (Fig. 7) predicted that more adsorption from wastewater occurs at higher temperatures and lower pH until maximum P adsorption (almost 15,700 mg P kg-1) at pH 3, 40 0C, and 3 hr of mixing (Fig. 7).
+The combination of these extreme conditions was not applicable in the laboratory or field for safety reasons, primarily due to evaporation of hydrogenated acid from the hot solution.
+Generally, calcium carbonate deposits and associated precipitated P are unstable under acidic conditions and tend to dissolve.
+As explained, the primary adsorption at pH 3 will be onto iron oxides.
+This absorption will accelerate without competition from hydroxides and carbonates.
+In contrast, temperature contributes to efficient adsorption through physical mechanisms such as lowered liquid viscosity, interactions between particles, and swelling of the porous structure of sludge (Muisa et al., 2020).

 Table 3.
-Phosphorus adsorption from Fe-DTR under the combined effect of temperature and pH value in lab experiments.
+P adsorption from Fe-DTR under the combined effects of temperature and pH.

 Figure 7.
-The optimization model and the relationship between pH and temperature until obtaining maximum P adsorption onto Fe-DTR during 3 hours of mixing.
+Optimization model and relationship between pH and temperature until obtaining maximum P adsorption onto Fe-DTR during 3 hr of mixing.

 3.9.
 Kinetic models

-The suitability of the kinetic models was tested using linearization of the measured values.
-The pseudo-second order model best predicted the experimental results exhibiting coefficient of determinant near 1 (Table S1).
-Analysis of the rate constants of the pseudo-second order model, in both synthetic and wastewater solutions, indicated that at pH 3 a higher rate value was gained compared to particle size and temperature parameters (e.g., in wastewater: k2 0.004 vs. 0.001 g (mg*min) -1, respectively) (Table 4).
-Since the pH was found to be the most influential parameter on the amount and rate of adsorption, the kinetic models are demonstrated for conditions of pH 3 in wastewater solutions (Fig. 8).
+We tested the suitability of the kinetic models using linearization of the measured values.
+The pseudo-second-order model best predicted the experimental results, exhibiting a coefficient of determinant near 1 (Table S1).
+Analysis of the rate constants of the pseudo-second-order model of both synthetic and wastewater solutions indicated a higher value at pH 3 compared to particle size and temperature parameters (e.g., in wastewater: k2 0.004 vs. 0.001 g (mg*min) -1, respectively) (Table 4).
+Because pH was the most influential parameter on the amount and rate of adsorption, the kinetic models are demonstrated for conditions of pH 3 in wastewater solutions (Fig. 8).